-Current Ratio for FY 2022-23 is 7.42times (PY - 5.85) times.
-There is no significant change in this ratio.
+Current Ratio for FY 2023-24 is 12.01 times (PY - 7.42) times.
+The Change in this ratio is due to reduction in the current liabilities.

-50.2 Debt Equity Ratio
+51.2 Debt Equity Ratio

 Debt-to-equity ratio compares a Company's total debt to shareholders equity.
 Both of these numbers can be found in a Company's balance sheet.